AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     public SemanticKernelService(OpenAIClient openAiClient, CosmosClient cosmosClient, IOptions<OpenAi> openAIOptions, IOptions<CosmosDb> cosmosOptions)
     ```

 1. We already added the OpenAI chat completion extension in the previous exercise.
 Directly after that line, add the extension for OpenAI embedding generation.
-The two lines to add OpenAI extensions should look like this
+The two lines to add OpenAI extensions should look like this.

     ```csharp
     //Add Azure OpenAI chat completion service